The number one technique used to bypass Internet content filters is to change a devices local DNS server settings, i.e. DNS Bypass.

 Option 3: Upgrade your router’s firmware to Gargoyle, or DD-WRT.
 These router operating systems will add Enterprise grade features your SOHO router does not have.
 One of those features is an option to ‘force clients to use router’s DNS’.

 Unfortunately, individual configurations are not something Kibosh is able to assist in supporting, as each firewall or router has a unique configuration interface and these vary greatly.
 If you are uncertain, you should check your router or firewall documentation or contact the manufacturer to see if this is possible with your device.
-If you would like assistance with your router please call support, or check the forum.
+If you would like assistance with your router please call support.